-Do you want a vacation that includes far-reaching mountain vistas, hidden waterfalls, and a perfect mix of outdoor activities and cultural attractions?
-You may want to drop everything and start planning your trip along the Blue Ridge Parkway.
+Far-reaching mountain vistas, hidden waterfalls, and a perfect mix of outdoor activities and cultural attractions in the Appalachian Mountains.
+It’s time to drop everything and start planning your trip along the Blue Ridge Parkway in Virginia and North Carolina.

 Driving the Blue Ridge Parkway